dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 Since it's possible to add extensions on superclass (including `Object`), it would not be sufficient to disallow *declaring* extensions on a sealed class, you would have to disallow *invoking* an extension on a sealed class, at least without an explicit override (which would also prevent breaking if a similarly named instance member is added).

-### Extension Types

-Extension types are very similar to extension methods, and may share a large part of both syntax and semantics.
-The chosen syntax and behavior of extension methods is not expected to conflict with extension types.

 ## Summary

 - Extensions are declared using the syntax: